Skip links

 Because of the variety and complexity of marijuana, there is no simple answer to the question of whether it is addictive.
 Most studies that attempt to measure the prevalence of marijuana use disorders do not distinguish between addiction and dependence – although the two are closely intertwined, it is possible for one to exist without the other.

 What does seem clear, though, is that the Sativa strains, with their higher concentrations of THC – the cannabinoid that boosts dopamine – have a higher connection with marijuana use disorders than the Indica strains.
-Some of the THC-concentrated hybrid strains can lead to dependence as well, though it should be noted that many growers are attempting to produce strains that do not create a dependence.
+Some of the THC-concentrated hybrid strains can lead to dependence as well, though it should be noted that many growers are attempting to produce strains that do not create dependence.

 One of the most telling indications of whether marijuana is addictive is the behaviour of the people who use it: in the United States in 2015, some 138,000 individuals voluntarily entered into addiction treatment programs for marijuana use.